Childhood's End: Plot summary

-The Golden Age
+The Overlord Karellen, the "Supervisor for Earth", periodically meets with Rikki Stormgren, the Secretary-General of the United Nations.
+Karellen tells Stormgren that the Overlords will reveal themselves in 50 years, when humanity will have become used to their presence.
+When the Overlords finally reveal their appearance, they resemble the traditional Christian folk images of demons, with cloven hooves, leathery wings, horns, and barbed tails.
 Humankind enters a golden age of prosperity at the expense of creativity.

 The Overlords are interested in psychic research, which humans suppose is part of their anthropological study.
 Rupert Boyce, a prolific book collector on the subject, allows one Overlord, Rashaverak, to study these books at his home.
 To impress his friends with Rashaverak's presence, Boyce holds a party, during which he makes use of a Ouija board.
 Jan Rodricks, an astrophysicist and Rupert's brother-in-law, asks the identity of the Overlords' home star.
-George Greggson's future wife Jean faints as the Ouija board reveals a number which has no meaning to most of the guests.
-Then Jan recognizes it as a star-catalog number and learns that it is consistent with the direction in which Overlord supply ships appear and disappear.
-With the help of an oceanographer friend, Jan stows away on an Overlord supply ship and travels 40 light years to their home planet.
-Due to the time dilation of special relativity at near-light-speeds, the elapsed time on the ship is only a few weeks, and he has arranged to endure it in hibernation brought on by a drug known as narcosamine.
+The Ouija board reveals a number which Jan recognizes as a star-catalogue number and learns that it is consistent with the direction in which Overlord supply ships appear and disappear.
+Jan stows away on an Overlord supply ship and travels 40 light years to their home planet.